IsGabriellaCurious/GBMPluginArchitecture/README.md

 ### Logger
 A basic logger that allows you to log things like error, warn, debug with colours!
 Done through class `PALogger` using methods such as `PALogger#info`, `PALogger#debug`, etc.

+### Plugin Constants
+A casual constants class that holds info such as plugin name, version and instance of the plugin class.

 ### Fixed Updater
 Fixed Updater creates a runnable that runs every x amount of ticks, calling an event every time.

-By listening for the event `PAFixedUpdate`.
+You can detect when an updater fires by listening for the event `PAFixedUpdate`.
 You can then identify which fixed updater is calling the event through `PAFixedUpdate#getUpdateType`.